Know Your Needs: Get Packing for Your Cybersecurity Roadmap

 The Next Step for Your Cybersecurity Roadmap

 Using CIS Controls 1 and 2, you can build an inventory and start to think about whether the technology you’re using is supporting your business mission and how they might be contributing to your risks.
-Such insight is crucial to packing for a cybersecurity roadmap that fits your unique needs and situation.
+Such insight is crucial to packing for a cybersecurity roadmap that fits your unique business, regulatory, and industry needs and situation.

 In the next blog post, Sean will discuss how to align your cybersecurity roadmap to a framework, thus ensuring your success.
 For now, get started identifying your organization’s needs.